Skip to main content

 Verification

-#This guide is derived from official Immigration Bureau instructions for TM.7 and is updated when form editions or filing rules change.
+This guide is derived from official Immigration Bureau instructions for TM.7 and is updated when form editions or filing rules change.
 Always verify current requirements at the official Immigration Bureau website.

 FAQs

-Applying after expiration may result in penalties or denial.
+Late applications may result in penalties or denial.

 How do I choose the correct eligibility category code on TM.7?